james-jw/xq-promise/README.md

 This callback will be invoked upon success of the deferred execution.
 It acts as a pipeline function for transforming the response over successive callback executions.
 Unlike the next two events, but similar to ``fail``, this method can alter the pipeline result, and generally does.

 ##### done
 Called on success.

-This method has no effect on the pipeline result.
-Thus its return value will be discared.
+This method has no effect on the pipeline result and thus it's return value will be discared.
 Its main purpose is for reacting to successful deferred execution as opposed to affecting its outcome like ``then`` does.

 A common use case for ``done`` is logging.

 ##### always
-Operates the same as ``done`` except its also called on the promises failure, not just success.
+Operates the same as ``done`` except it is also called on the promises failure, not just success.

 ##### fail
 Called if the action fails.
 A failure occurs if any deferred work or callback function throws an exception.